-Few things are better home-made soup on a drizzly Northwest day.
+Few things taste better on a drizzly Northwest day than homemade soup.

-Homemade soup also is practical and thrifty; it lets you use up what you have in the fridge, and makes enough food to cover several meals.
-Even better, you can batch and freeze small portions to enjoy later.
+Soup also is practical and thrifty; it lets you use up what’s in the fridge, and a single batch is enough for several meals.
+Even better, you can make a double recipe and freeze portions to enjoy later.

-And we’re happy to share!
-Robb Hengerer, our Portland Cuisine Manager and developer of many soup recipes, offers his top tips for making delicious soup at home:
+And we’re happy to share our knowledge: Robb Hengerer, our Portland Cuisine Manager and developer of many soup recipes, offers his top tips for making delicious soup at home.

 1. Slow it down.
 Deep flavor starts with slow caramelization of aromatics – typically onions, celery and carrots.
 Long and slow cooking of onions and these foundational ingredients is essential, Robb says, especially for vegetarian soups.
 Turn the burner to medium low and spend as long as it takes until they’re very soft and sweet.
 If you rush things, you’ll burn the onions at the edges or miss out on flavor by only caramelizing the surface.